Standard library: Strings

 • Bounded strings: similar to fixed-length strings, bounded strings have a maximum length, which is set at its instantiation.
 However, bounded strings are not arrays of characters.
 At any time, they can contain a string of varied length — provided this length is below or equal to the maximum length.

 • Unbounded strings: similar to bounded strings, unbounded strings can contain strings of varied length.
-However, in addition to that, they don't have a maximum length.
+However, in addition to that, they don't require a maximum length to be specified at the declaration of a string.
 In this sense, they are very flexible.

 The following sections present an overview of the different string types and common operations for string types.